open-contracting/deploy/docs/use/kingfisher.rst

 -  `Kingfisher Process <https://kingfisher-process.readthedocs.io/en/latest/>`__
 -  `Kingfisher Summarize <https://kingfisher-summarize.readthedocs.io/en/latest/>`__

-For internal use, Kingfisher Collect, Process and Summarize are deployed to a main server.
+For internal use, Kingfisher Collect, Process and Summarize are deployed to a data support server.

 The following pages describe specific tasks for each tool: